vb000/llvm-escapade/README-notes.md

 }
 ```

 Semantics of different address spaces are intended to be target specific.
 Pointers in LLVM can have numbered address space attribute.
 Default address space is address spaces 0.
-In the program above, pointers annotated with `__remote` are have `addrspace(1)` attribute.
+In the program above, pointers annotated with `__remote` have `addrspace(1)` attribute.

-If a target supports casting between differetn address spaces, it must implement [`addrspacecast`](http://llvm.org/docs/LangRef.html#addrspacecast-to-instruction) instruction.
+If a target supports casting between different address spaces, it must implement [`addrspacecast`](http://llvm.org/docs/LangRef.html#addrspacecast-to-instruction) instruction.
 AMD GPU's address space cast seems to nice reference for implementing one: https://gitlab.redox-os.org/redox-os/llvm/commit/f9fe65992283ac87b676f51b969de90aee63738e.

 Pro tip: Searching for "address space" in [LLVM Language Reference](http://llvm.org/docs/LangRef.html) provides wealth of possibilities with address spaces in LLVM.

-## LLVM IR

-LLVM IR is a [Static Single Assignemnt](https://en.wikipedia.org/wiki/Static_single_assignment_form) based representation of the program compiled by LLVM.
-LLVM IR is defacto format for optimizations in LLVM.